DateJune 5, 2013

-It was a hot August day in 1969 when the Beatles posed for the now-famous cover photo of their Abbey Road album.
-This picture shows they Fab Four just moments before the photo is taken of them crossing the zebra stripes of Abby Road.
+This picture shows they Fab Four just moments before the photo is taken of them crossing the zebra stripes of Abby Road in 1969.
 This woman passing by must have looked at all this and wondered, what is the big deal?

 Perhaps the Beatles themselves wondered about the success of an album that would come without a title or even the band’s name on the cover; only a photo of them crossing the street.
-(You may already know, but Abby Road was The Beatles most successful record ever.)
+(You may already know, but Abby Road was The Beatles most successful record.)

-The members of our Top Executive Forums have achieved success through a combination of great technology, passionate team members, and determination.
-This has allowed them to cross the $10 MM annual sales threshold, and most are pushing the $100 MM level.
-This success has them facing the need to move from being a small business, to creating an organization that is prepared for leaps in growth.
-Now, more that ever, they are focused on the things that will help them capture the opportunities that lay before them.
-One such member is Michael Schneider of A-1 Locksmith.
+The members of our CEO Groups have achieved success that has allowed them to cross the $10 MM annual sales threshold as they move from being a small business to creating an organization that is prepared for long-term growth.
+Now, more than ever, they are focused on the things that will help them capture the opportunities that lay before them.

 Have the right People with You